teja624/docker-atom-tutorial/README.md

 Atom: https://atom.io

 ### Atom + platformio-ide-terminal package
-The most important Atom package to install is platformio-ide-terminal.
-It'll give you a terminal in your editor.
+The most important Atom package to install for this tutorial is platformio-ide-terminal.
+It'll give you a terminal embedded in your text editor.
 Install it first by going to Atom's Preferences, select Install +, and search for 'platformio'.
 Here's a screenshot:

 ![alt text](https://github.com/dformoso/docker-atom-tutorial/blob/master/platformio.png)